dennis-22-csc/backend_python/api/sms_api/README.md

     $ curl -X POST -H "Content-Type: application/json" -d '{"email": "your_email@example.com"}' http://localhost:5000/v1/oauth/auth_code
     ```
 	**You should get an internal server error response.
+You're getting it because the auth server relies on an Email SMTP server for sending the authorisation code.
+You will need to introduce a .env file for that part of the server to work.
+Thus, skip this part and the register as a client part.
+You will use my information to generate an access token. *

     **Register as a Client:**
     ```bash
     $ curl -X POST -H 'Authorization: your_authorization_code' -H "Content-Type: application/json" -d '{